fani-lab/A_Survey_of_Subgraph_Optimization_for_Collaborative_Team_Formation/README.md

 In this survey, we present a novel taxonomy from a computational perspective:
 ![Team Formation Methods](figures/methods-survey.png)

-We present a comprehensive overview of 17 seminal graph-based solutions to the Team Formation problem, including 13 proposed optimization objectives, after screening 63 algorithms from 126 papers.
+We present a comprehensive overview of 17 seminal graph-based works to the Team Formation problem, including 13 proposed optimization objectives, after screening 63 algorithms from 126 papers.

 # Neural Team Formation: Frontiers, Tools, and Opportunities